juanuranidev/BuildYourPc/README.md

 # Build your own pc
-website to build your own computer and get a detailed quote in real time.
+Website to build your own computer and get a detailed quote in real time.
 Ideal for a gamer store.

 # Demo
 https://buildyourpc.netlify.app/